 Step 1

-Pour water into a pot or bowl, add kombu, and let it soak for 3 to 9 hours.
+Put water and kombu in a pot or bowl, and let it soak for 3 to 9 hours.
 After soaking, remove the kombu.

 Step 1